 The third ventricle is a median cleft between the two thalami, which make up the superior aspect of the lateral walls.
-The thalami are separated from the hypothalamus (anteriorly) and subthalamus (posteriorly) by the hypothalamic sulcus.
+The thalami are separated from the hypothalamus (anteriorly) and subthalamus (posteriorly) by the hypothalamic sulcus, a groove on the lateral walls of the third ventricle.
 The size of the third ventricle varies from 2 to 10 mm and enlarges with age 4.
 A third ventricle size of more than 10 mm is considered dilated 5.

 The roof is formed by the choroidal fissure and the bodies of the fornix 4.

 The third ventricle has a small slit or opening that allows communication between the two thalami, commonly known as the interthalamic adhesion.
 Although often considered an anatomical variant, most published literature has found that the interthalamic adhesion is present more often than not.
 As such, it can be considered normal anatomy 6.